-Through courses in Building Performance, Detail and Fabrication, Health and Wellbeing, History and Theory, and Urbanism, students gain a comprehensive education that prepares them for futures in professional design practice, research, consultancy, academia, and beyond.
+Through courses in Building Performance, Detail and Fabrication, Health and Wellbeing, History + Theory + Preservation, Design of Tall Buildings, and Urbanism, students gain a comprehensive education that prepares them for futures in professional design practice, research, consultancy, academia, and beyond.

-Graduate students in the M.Arch and M.Arch 2+ programs who choose to receive a Concentration in one of the Program Areas will work with a faculty advisor to select the appropriate courses and credits needed.
+Graduate students in the M.Arch and M.Arch 2+ programs who choose one of these Pathways will work with a faculty advisor to select the appropriate courses and credits needed.

 Integrating structures, enclosures, the environment, and related building systems.